 Beer is Woman’s Work

-Brewing, like baking involved using grain.
-Using this logic, it was “cooking”, so brewing beer was woman’s work, and part of the whole domestic science routine… (I love this old rhyme… unfortunately I can’t find it in German, even though Monday is Wash Day-Wash on Monday, Iron on Tuesday, Bake on Wednesday, Brew on Thursday, Churn on Friday, Mend on Saturday, Go to church on Sunday.)
+Brewing, like baking, uses grain.
+Using this logic, it was “cooking,” so brewing beer was “woman’s work” and part of the whole domestic science routine described in this rhyme-Wash on Monday, Iron on Tuesday, Bake on Wednesday, Brew on Thursday, Churn on Friday, Mend on Saturday, Go to church on Sunday.

 But still, the flavor of Beer wasn’t tremendously stable.
-Until Hildegard of Bingen (read more about her here) put HOPS in the beer.
+Until Hildegard of Bingen put HOPS in the beer (read more about her here).
 Her work Physica Sacra pharmacopeia was the first mention of the preservative benefits of hops.
 Not only did this make the beer taste better, it would keep longer.
-This opened the door to bigger production levels!
+This opened the door to higher production levels!

 Then the Church and State Jumped in

-Around 1000 AD, Monks began brewing beer, not just for personal consumption, but also for sale.
-And (much like in Germany today) beer sales were quite lucrative.
-Brewing Cities set up guilds for brewers, along with accompanying dues and taxes, and very few women were able to join.
-In 1516, the Reinheitsgebot (Bavarian beer could only contain water, barley and hops) put the nail in the coffin.
-The women entrepreneurs didn’t have the money to compete with these purity standards against larger scale production.
+Around 1000 AD, Monks began brewing beer, not just for personal consumption but also for sale.
+And, much like in Germany today, beer sales were quite lucrative.
+Brewing Cities set up guilds for brewers, along with accompanying dues and taxes, and very few women were allowed to join.
+In 1516, the Reinheitsgebot, a law that states “Bavarian beer could only contain water, barley, and hops,” put the nail in the coffin.
+The women entrepreneurs didn’t have the money to compete with these purity standards against larger-scale production.

 The German Beer Institute notes-